Rubinho (footballer): Club career

 On 29 August 2012, after training with Grêmio Barueri Futebol in his country and going on trial with A.S.
-Varese 1910, even signing with the latter, Rubinho joined Juventus F.C. on a one-year deal.
+Varese 1910, even signing with the latter, Rubinho joined Juventus FC on a one-year deal.
 During his spell, he played second-fiddle to Gianluigi Buffon and Marco Storari, although he became known as a key dressing room personality for the Turin side.
 He made his competitive debut on 18 May 2013, coming on for Storari in the 80th minute of a 2–3 away defeat to U.C.
 Sampdoria on the final match of the season as the club had already been crowned champions; subsequently, he renewed his contract.

 Rubinho made his second appearance for the club on 18 May 2014, coming on for Buffon and keeping a clean sheet in a 3–0 home win over Cagliari Calcio as the Old Lady celebrated another league title under manager Antonio Conte with a record 102 points.
 In late June 2014, he agreed to another extension.

 On 30 August 2015, whilst on the bench of an away fixture against A.S.
 Roma, Rubinho received a straight red card in the 65th minute of the eventual 1–2 loss for unsportsmen-like conduct.
 After four seasons with the club, he left Juventus on 30 June 2016 following the expiration of his contract.

 After remaining without a club for several months, on 14 December, Rubinho signed a contract with Lega Pro sude Como, which would keep him at the club until the end of the 2016–17 season.
-On 13 January 2017, however, the club's general director announced that his contract with the club had been cancelled, due to personal reasons.
+On 13 January 2017, however, the club's general director announced that his contract with the club had been cancelled, for personal reasons.
 The following day, he signed with his former club Genoa.